Author Information

 Acceptance of the Manuscript

-Upon final acceptance of a manuscript, the author must make an official agreement with the Press.
+Upon final acceptance of a manuscript, the author will sign an official agreement with the Press.
 The contract, officially titled the “Agreement for Publication,” includes statements such as these:

-• Author guarantees and represents that he is the sole author and proprietor of the Work, except where differently stated and indicated by proper credit in the Work itself.
+• Author guarantees and represents that Author is the sole writer and proprietor of Work, except where differently stated and indicated by proper credit in Work itself.

-• The Press agrees to bear all the expense of editing, copyediting, typesetting, printing, binding, and other items incident to the manufacture of the Work and to assume all responsibility for its publication.
+• Unless otherwise arranged, Publisher agrees to bear all the expense of editing, copyediting, typesetting, printing, binding, e-book conversion, and other items incident to the manufacture of Work and to assume all responsibility for its publication.

-• The Press agrees to imprint a proper United States copyright notice in each copy of the published Work and shall register said copyright in the United States.
-The copyright will be owned and registered in the name of the Press.
+• Publisher agrees to imprint a proper United States copyright notice in each published copy of Work and shall register said copyright in the United States.
+The copyright will be owned and registered in the name of Publisher.